mollygove/WK3HW-JS-PASSGEN/README.md

 ## Description

-This week we are modifing starter code that enables us to generate random passwords based on criteria that the user has selected.
-This app will run in the browser and features dynamically updated HTML and CSS powered by JavaScript.
+This week we are modifing starter code that enables us to generate random passwords based on criteria the user has selected.
+This app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript.
 It also responds to the users interface and adapts to multiple screen sizes.

-The password can include special characters.
-OWASP Foundation

 # Usage
 User clicks button to generate a password.

 After clicking, user is prompted with questions regarding criteria for password: